A regional sales director wants to determine whether different cu... | Channels for Pearson+

 1

+Step 2: Calculate the group means for each training program.
+For Program A, B, and C, compute the average performance scores using the formula: Mean = (Sum of scores) / (Number of scores).

-Step 3: Compute the overall mean (grand mean) by averaging all the performance scores across the three programs.
-Add all the scores together and divide by the total number of scores (15).
+Step 3: Compute the overall mean (grand mean) of all performance scores across the three programs.
+Use the formula: Grand Mean = (Sum of all scores) / (Total number of scores).

-Step 4: Calculate the between-group sum of squares (SSB) and the within-group sum of squares (SSW).
-SSB measures the variation between the group means and the grand mean, while SSW measures the variation within each group.
-Use the formulas: SSB = Σnᵢ(μᵢ - μ)² and SSW = ΣΣ(xᵢⱼ - μᵢ)², where nᵢ is the number of observations in group i, μᵢ is the mean of group i, μ is the grand mean, and xᵢⱼ is an individual observation.
+Step 4: Calculate the between-group sum of squares (SSB) and within-group sum of squares (SSW).
+SSB measures the variation due to differences between group means, while SSW measures the variation within each group.
+Use the formulas: SSB = Σnᵢ(Meanᵢ - Grand Mean)² and SSW = ΣΣ(xᵢⱼ - Meanᵢ)².

-Step 5: Perform the one-way ANOVA test by calculating the F-statistic using the formula F = (SSB / df_between) / (SSW / df_within), where df_between = k - 1 (number of groups minus 1) and df_within = N - k (total number of observations minus number of groups).
-Compare the calculated F-statistic to the critical F-value at α = 0.05 or use the P-value to determine whether to reject or fail to reject the null hypothesis.
+Step 5: Compute the F-statistic using the formula: F = (SSB / df_between) / (SSW / df_within), where df_between = k - 1 (number of groups minus 1) and df_within = N - k (total number of observations minus number of groups).
+Compare the F-statistic to the critical value from the F-distribution table at α = 0.05 or use the p-value to determine whether to reject or fail to reject the null hypothesis.

 Watch next